Hypnagogia: Signs and symptoms

 Transition to and from sleep may be attended by a wide variety of sensory experiences.
-These can occur in any modality, individually or combined, and range from the vague and barely perceptible to vivid hallucinations.
+These can occur in any form, individually or combined, and range from the vague and barely perceptible to vivid hallucinations.

 Sights

-Among the more commonly reported, and more thoroughly researched, sensory features of hypnagogia are phosphenes which can manifest as seemingly random speckles, lines or geometrical patterns, including form constants, or as figurative (representational) images.
+Among the more commonly reported at about 86%, and the most thoroughly researched, sensory features of hypnagogia are phosphenes which can manifest as seemingly random speckles, lines or geometrical patterns, including form constants, or as figurative (representational) images.
 They may be monochromatic or richly coloured, still or moving, flat or three-dimensional (offering an impression of perspective).
 Imagery representing movement through tunnels of light is also reported.
 Individual images are typically fleeting and given to very rapid changes.
 They are said to differ from dreams proper in that hypnagogic imagery is usually static and lacking in narrative content, although others understand the state rather as a gradual transition from hypnagogia to fragmentary dreams, i.e., from simple Eigenlicht to whole imagined scenes.
 Descriptions of exceptionally vivid and elaborate hypnagogic visuals can be found in the work of Marie-Jean-Léon, Marquis d'Hervey de Saint Denys.